 The best way to get long term funding is to skip the big banks and grant applications and go to an alternative funder instead.
 You won’t have to take weeks and weeks of your time to wait for an approval.
 You can fill out your application online and get your approval on the same day.
 And you can access that funding within 72 hours.

-Here are some benefits that come with our long term loan options for businesses across the United States:
+Here are some benefits that come with our long term funding options for businesses across the United States:

 - Flexible repayment schedule